pa-yourserveradmin-com/cosmos_exporter/README.md

 ### Containers

-Container images built are available to pull them from Github Container registry.
+Container images are available to pull them from Github Container registry.
 This could be the easiest, and the fastest way to start exporting validator metrics  especially in case you already have required infrastructure and/or tools.

 Please see the list of actual image tags by the [link][images].